SKasaei/Braverge/README.md

  <img width="300" height="300" src="https://github.com/user-attachments/assets/cf3ccf8e-a50a-4d27-b3a1-105cdf4f8473">
 </p>

-# 🌿 Branverge
+# 🌿 Braverge

 **Branch boldly.
 Merge cleanly.**
-Branverge is a modern framework and toolkit for managing the evolution of software models.
+Braverge is a modern framework and toolkit for managing the evolution of software models.
 It supports intelligent **versioning**, **branching**, and **merging** of models — essential for collaborative, model-driven engineering.

 ---